ARMmbed/mbed-client/porting-guide.md

 The documentation for target descriptions is available on the [yotta documentation site](http://docs.yottabuild.org/tutorial/targets.html).

-Existing example for compiling for linux target can be found in the `yotta_targets` directory in example application.
+An example for compiling for linux target can be found in the `yotta_targets` directory in the example application.

 The directory structure of a typical target description is: